pymor/pymor/docs/source/tutorial_vectorarray.md

 ```

 Even when the array is real,
-{attr}`~pymor.vectorarrays.interface.VectorArray.real` will alwasy return a copy of the original
+{attr}`~pymor.vectorarrays.interface.VectorArray.real` will always return a copy of the original
 array.
 When it comes to inner products, the convention in pyMOR is that inner products are anti-linear
 in the first argument: